Durham Light Infantry: 1914

 The 6th Division reached France on 10–11 September as part of the British Expeditionary Force.
-By this time the German Army's advance had been halted on the Marne and pushed back to beyond the Ainse.
+By this time the German Army's advance had been halted on the Marne and pushed back to beyond the Aisne.
 The 6th Division was dispersed among the units of the BEF holding the line on the ridge of the Chemin des Dames, with 2nd battalion the penultimate battalion on the right of the line.
 On 20 September the Germans attacked the junction of the British and French forces but were held; in this introduction to the war the 2nd battalion lost in one day almost as many men as the 1st battalion lost in the whole of the Boer War.
 The Allies and the Germans now began a series of moves to try and outflank each other resulting in a northwards movement called the Race to the Sea.
 Rejoining the rest of the division in early October during this northward movement the 2nd battalion fought at the Battle of Armentières, dispersed in companies to reinforce other units to the south-east of Armentiers.
 By the end of October when it was withdrawn from the front, the 2nd battalion had lost over 80% of its original complement killed or wounded.

-On 16 December, the 18th battalion (a Pals battalion) became the first New Army battalion to come under enemy fire when two companies on coastal defence duty at Hartlepool suffered five dead and 11 wounded when the town came under fire from the battlecruisers SMS Derfflinger, SMS Von der Tann and SMS Blucher.
+On 16 December, the 18th battalion (a Pals battalion) became the first New Army battalion to come under enemy fire when two companies on coastal defence duty at Hartlepool suffered five dead and 11 wounded when the town was attacked by the battlecruisers SMS Derfflinger, SMS Von der Tann and SMS Blucher.